-A select number of Omaha Performing Arts performances are designated as sensory friendly for those with sensitivities to light, loud noises or surprise elements of a show.
+A select number of Omaha Performing Arts performances are designated as sensory inclusive for those with sensitivities to light, loud noises or surprise elements of a show.
 These productions are presented in a relaxed, welcoming environment.
 Subtle changes to technical elements may include:

 Guests may use a break area and are welcome to bring headphones, ear plugs, security objects, and tablets into the performance venue.

-For performances that are not modified to be sensory friendly, the Holland Center and Orpheum Theater are still equipped with on-hand sensory kits and noise-canceling headphones for patrons to checkout at the time of arrival.
-Kit materials include sunglasses, a fidget cube, a piece of candy and other sensory fidget items.
+For performances that are not modified to be sensory inclusive, the Holland Center and Orpheum Theater are still equipped with on-hand sensory kits and noise-canceling headphones for patrons to checkout at the time of arrival.
+Kit materials include sunglasses, verbal cue cards, and fidget items.
 Please see an Ambassador on duty for assistance with kits.